 🎥 Join our next live workshop

-Join our next workshop this Friday, May 9th, at 4 PM EST with Dr. Alvaro Cintas, The Rundown’s AI professor.
-By the end of the workshop, you’ll you’ll be equipped to prompt with precision and creativity across any AI tool and improve AI responses.
+Join our next workshop today at 4 PM EST with Dr. Alvaro Cintas, The Rundown’s AI professor.
+By the end of the workshop, you’ll confidently wire MCP into both conversational AI and your favorite coding IDEs

 RSVP here.
 Not a member?
 Join The Rundown University on a 14-day free trial.